On an Erd\H{o}s-Szekeres Game: Strategy when b=5

 \section{Strategy when b=5}

 Finally, we consider the $(a,5)$-game for $a \geq 5$.
-Although we give a winning strategy for this situation, there are more options for how player 1 selects a move leading to the final end game.
-The strategy given in this section was determined in an experimental matter.
-Since this is a 2-player combinatorial game with perfect information, when $a$ is known, every possible board shading can be labeled as a next-player win or a next-player loss via computer search.
-Although we are limited to small values of $a$ for a complete computer analysis, once the computer makes this labeling of all states for several specific values of $a$, an interested human can use the computer data to conjecture a subset of positions that are next-player-loss positions regardless of $a$ and form a strategy that guarantees that regardless of player 2's move, player 1 can respond in such a way to achieve a position in the subset.
+Although we give a winning strategy for this situation, there are more options for how player 1 selects a move leading to the final endgame.
+The strategy given in this section was determined in an experimental manner.
+Since this is a two-player combinatorial game with perfect information, when $a$ is known, every possible game state can be labeled as a next-player win (in class $\mathcal{N}$) or a next-player loss (in class $\mathcal{P}$) via computer search.
+Although we are limited to small values of $a$ for a complete computer analysis, once the computer makes this labeling of all states for several specific values of $a$, an interested human can use the computer data to conjecture a subset of positions that are in class $\mathcal{P}$ regardless of $a$ and form a strategy that guarantees that regardless of player 2's move, player 1 can respond in such a way to achieve a position in the subset.
 As in the previous section, there are three clear phases of the game: opening moves, midgame, and endgame.

 \begin{theorem} Player 1 has a winning strategy in the $(a,5)$-game where $a \geq 5$. \end{theorem}

 Before we formally prove Theorem \ref{T:fivewin}, we outline player 1's strategy.